 Applicants will be required to complete a set of assignments prior to interviews and a portfolio pitch as part of the interview.

 Note that both prospective M.Sc. and M.A. students go through the same application process for the Game Design and Production major, but the focus of the portfolio evaluation and interview will vary depending on which degree is being applied for.

 Required application documents

-In addition to the mandatory application documents, applicants to the programme are requested to provide the following additional documents:
+In addition to the compulsory application documents, applicants to the programme are requested to provide the following study-option-specific documents: